From Montreal to Quebec City: Road trip tips, route & highlights

 Do you know this?

-Source from Montreal to Quebec City: On-site research with support from Bonjour Quebec, for which we definitely thank you.
-However, our opinions remain our own.
+Source from Montreal to Quebec City: On-site research with support from Bonjour Quebec, for which we are grateful.
+However, our opinion remains our own.

 Text from Montreal to Quebec City: © Monika Fuchs and TravelWorldOnline